timothy-b/IOT-SEC/docs/Setup.md

 If you don't have basic working familiarity with your Photon, you should follow Particle's [Getting Started](https://docs.particle.io/guide/getting-started/start/photon/) guide first, at least to the point where you've walked through a few of their code examples.

 ### Wiring the circuit

+Wire according to the schematic provided.
+Note that the Hall Sensor requires a resistor between its input and output pins - I didn't notice this mentioned anywhere I looked online.

 ### Particle cloud configuration
 You'll need to set up a webhook for the Photon to send messages to the Raspberry Pi.
 The example configuration has basic HTTP authentication enabled by default, but you can disable it by flipping the `Config.basicAuthentication.enabled` flag to `false`.
 Basic HTTP authentication is easy to setup and use, so I wouldn't recommend disabling it.